 Step 3.
 The software will begin checking your partition file system on your disk.
 When it completes, click "Finish".

-You can also run a disk surface test with EaseUS partition manager to check the physical bad sectors.
+You can also run a disk surface test with EaseUS partition manager software to check the physical bad sectors.
 If the situation is terrible, you may consider replacing a new hard drive after data backup.

-We've covered several methods to help you to fix the 4TB drive only shows 2TB in Windows 11/10.
+We've covered several methods to help you fix the 4TB drive that only shows 2TB in Windows 11/10.
 These methods are suitable for different brands of storage drives, like Seagate and WD.

-If your hard drive is in MBR and leads to a 4TB drive not showing full capacity issue, the easiest way to solve the problem is using EaseUS Partition Master to convert MBR to GPT directly, without losing any data.
+If your hard drive is in MBR and leads to a 4TB drive not showing the full capacity issue, the easiest way to solve the problem is using EaseUS Partition Master to convert MBR to GPT directly without losing any data.
 EaseUS partitioning software provides full-around solutions to manage and optimize disk partitions to extend your computer's life and capableness.

 FAQs About 4TB Drive Not Showing Full Capacity

 If you also have any of the following frequently asked questions about 4TB hard drives only showing 2TB, find solutions here.

 Why is my hard drive not showing full capacity?

 Why does my 4TB hard drive only show 2TB?
 This is mainly because the 4TB hard disk is initialized to be MBR, which only supports 2TB hard drive at most.
 Thus, you can only use 2TB of space, and the rest capacity is shown as unallocated space.

 Other probable causes can be virus attacks, outdated hard drive drivers, or bad sector errors.

 How much usable space exists on a 4TB drive?

 How do I restore my hard drive to full capacity?

 When your hard drive shows the wrong capacity on the computer, you can restore the full capacity by deleting partitions and creating new partitions.
 Back up your data in advance to prevent data loss.

 Step 1.
 Go to Disk Management on your computer.
 Find and right-click on the hard drive not showing capacity, and select Delete Volume.

 Step 2.
 Right-click on the unallocated space on the hard drive, and select the New simple volume to create new partitions as you need.